Home

 BA (Vind), MA (Dal), MPhil, PhD (Cantab)

-Kyle Fraser is an associate professor in the Foundation Year and History of Science and Technology Programs.
+Kyle Fraser (on sabbatical 2024-25) is an associate professor in the Foundation Year and History of Science and Technology Programs.
 He is a former director of Foundation Year and has served for a number of years as the coordinator of the ancient section of the program.
 He also teaches courses on the history of magic, alchemy and esotericism in the History of Science and Early Modern Studies Programs.
 Dr. Fraser is a King’s College alumnus, having graduated with a BA in 1993.
 He went on to receive his PhD in classics (ancient philosophy) from Cambridge in 2000, after earning an MA from the classics department at Dalhousie University.
 He initially came to King’s in 1998 as a teaching fellow in the Foundation Year Program.
 Dr. Fraser is also appointed as adjunct professor in the Dalhousie department of classics.

 Selected Recent Publications